 Businesses may find it helpful to justify their legitimate business purpose by completing a ‘Legitimate Interests Assessment’.
 The ICO website provides a precedent that may assist you.

 When is it not required to get permission from a person to process personal data?

 Consent is where you would require the permission of an individual to process their personal data.
 Consent shall be freely given, specific, informed and unambiguous.
-Where you do not wish to rely on consent you can look at the other five conditions for processing personal data, as discussed in the question,
+Businesses that rely on consent find themselves in difficulties as consent must be easy to withdraw as it is to give.
+Where you do not wish to rely on consent you can look at the other five conditions for processing personal data, as discussed in the question.